linagora/twake-doc/docs/source/applications/connectors/index.md

 ---
-description: Comment ajouter un connecteur à Twake
+description: How to add connector
 ---

-# Connecteurs
+# Connectors

 ## n8n

-### Comment connecter n8n à Twake
+### How to connect n8n to Twake

-n8n est un puissant outil d'automatisation de workflow pouvant être hebergé soi-même : [n8n.io](https://n8n.io)
+n8n is a powerful workflow automation tool that can be hosted by itself : [n8n.io](https://n8n.io)

 ![n8n interface](../../assets/image.png)

-#### Installer n8n dans Twake
+#### Installing n8n in Twake

-Pour installer votre application n8n dans votre espace de travail et obtenir votre clé :
+To install your n8n application in your workspace and get your key :

 ![](../../assets/how-to-install-n8n.gif)

-Attention, l'admin entreprise doit avoir autorisé l'installation de n8n et vous devez avoir au moins le rôle d'admin de votre espace de travail pour y installer le connecteur n8n
+Warning, the company admin must have authorized the installation of n8n and you must have at least the admin role of your workspace to install the n8n connector

-#### Créer vos identifiants dans n8n
+#### Create your identifiers in n8n

-Suivez les étapes présentées dans le gif ci-dessous :
+Follow the steps shown in the gif below:
 ![](../../assets/n8n-implement.gif)